Execut3/CTF-WriteUps/2021/TMUCTF/Pwn/Security Code/README.md

     66: 0804c03c     4 OBJECT  GLOBAL DEFAULT   26 security_code
 ```

+The procedure to exploit is as follow:

+- First send A value to program, so it will redirect us into `hello_admin`

+- Next We should write value in location of `security_code` to make condition pass.
+New value should be `0xABADCAFE`

+- After that we will be leaded to `auth_admin`, But by default it will not show us flag.
+Again we should do another `format string` exploit and try to read of memory value of flag.

+- There is a limitation on reading value in this step, so we should read 6 string of flag at a time,
+and provide an offset on location we are reading in next hit.

 ### Writeup is not completed, will be completed with more details

 Here is the final exploit code to receive the flag: